stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### TIM

-I think it was under repairs when we stole it.
-Maybe that's the circumstances under which we were allowed to get access to it.
+I think it was under repairs when we stole it, maybe that's the circumstances under which we were allowed to get access to it.

 #### SHMERR

-And it doesn't like us.
+And it doesn't like us!

 #### BEN